Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants: Formal Problem Statement

 Before we state the precise invariant synthesis problem that we aim to solve, we summarize the essential concepts underlying our formalization.

 \textit{Probabilistic Loops.} We consider \emph{single probabilistic loops} $\WHILEDO{\Guard}{\Body}$ whose \emph{loop guard} $\Guard$ and (loop-free) \emph{body} $\Body$ adhere to the grammar

-where $z \in \Nats$ is a constant and $x$ is from an arbitrary \emph{finite} set $\Vars$ of $\Nats$-valued program variables; hence program states in $\States = \setcomp{ \state}{\state\colon \Vars \to \Nats }$ map variables to natural numbers.\footnote{ Considering only unsigned integers does not decrease expressive power but simplifies the technical presentation (\cf \cite[Section~11.2]{relatively_complete_prob_progs} for a detailed discussion).
-We statically ensure that we never assign negative values (via $\ee_1 - \ee_2$) to variables. } All statements are standard (\cf \cite{McIverM05}). $\PCHOICE{\cc_1}{p}{\cc_2}$ is a probabilistic choice which executes $\cc_1$ with probability \mbox{$p \in [0,1] \cap \Rats$} and $\cc_2$ with probability $1-p$. \Cref{fig:brp} (ll.\ 2--3) is an example of a probabilistic loop.
+where $z \in \Ints$ is a constant and $x$ is from an arbitrary \emph{finite} set $\Vars$ of $\Nats$-valued program variables.
+Program states in $\States = \setcomp{ \state}{\state\colon \Vars \to \Nats }$ map variables to natural numbers.\footnote{ Considering only unsigned integers does not decrease expressive power but simplifies the technical presentation (\cf \cite[Sect.~11.2]{relatively_complete_prob_progs} for a detailed discussion).
+We statically ensure that for every assignment $\ASSIGN{x}{e}$, $e$ always evaluates to some value in $\Nats$. } All statements are standard (\cf \cite{McIverM05}). $\PCHOICE{\cc_1}{p}{\cc_2}$ is a probabilistic choice which executes $\cc_1$ with probability \mbox{$p \in [0,1] \cap \Rats$} and $\cc_2$ with probability $1-p$. \Cref{fig:brp} (ll.\ 2--3) is an example of a probabilistic loop.

 \textit{Expectations.} In \Cref{sec:overview}, we considered whether final states meet some target condition by assigning $0$ or $1$ to each final state.
-The assignment can be generalized to more general rewards, \ie quantities in $\PosRealsInf$.
+The assignment can be generalized to more general quantities in $\PosRealsInf$.
 We call such assignments $f$ \emph{expectations}~\cite{McIverM05} (think: random variable) and collect them in the set $\E$, \ie

 $\preceq$ is a partial order on $\E$ -- necessary to sensibly speak about least fixed points.